This page is designed to answer the following questions:

 |2.
 First Aid Training||May 2019||Arrange with Training Manager||Me|

 Over the following months, keep your PDP updated as and when you complete your goals and keep reviewing it to make sure you are on track.
+You should regularly discuss your progress towards your goals with your manager during supervision.
+If anything changes, record it on your PDP.

 In twelve months time, you and your manager should sit down again and discuss your PDP.
-Did you complete or you goals?
+Did you complete or your goals?
 If not, why not?
 Have your career aspirations changed over the year?
 What goals should be set for the following twelve months?

 Personal Development Planning is a continuous process and will provide you with a roadmap to stay organised and keep on top of your learning.